SCPDOS/DOS/Docs/OEMINIT.md

 O3) MCB init - OEM's must implement the MCB CHAIN starting from the
-				address provided by DOS to the MCB INIT routine.
-This is to account for the kernel drivers required space.
+				address provided by DOS to the MCB INIT routine in MCBANCHOR.
-				The Anchor MCB must come after DOS i.e after any allocated space for the kernel drivers.
+				The MCB INIT routine recieves the first MCB already filled in by DOS, which accounts for DOS and builds the chain from there.
 				Please only allocate space as either FREE or MEMORY_HOLE respectively.

 S3) PSP init - SYSINIT will setup the default Kernel PSP and